openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 Please change to the directoy AndroidAPS/app/full/release to find the "app-full-release.apk" file.
 Transfer this file to your Android smartphone.
 You can do it on your preferred way.
 I use Gmail here in this example as it is fairly simple for me.
 I mention this because to install the selfsigned app we need to allow Android on our smartphone to do this installation even if this file is received via Gmail which is normally forbidden.
 If you use something other please proceed accordingly.
 ![Screenshot 48](../../images/Installation_Screenshot_48.png)

-Sorry for the german screenshots here.
-We will replace them asap when we get englisch ones.
-For the explanation in Settings of your smartphone their is an area "unknown apps install" where I have to give Gmail the right to install APK files which I get via Gmail.
+In Settings of your smartphone there is an area "unknown apps install" where I have to give Gmail the right to install APK files which I get via Gmail.
 ![Screenshot 49](../../images/Installation_Screenshot_49.png)

 Select "Allow from this source".